buwilliams/javascript-tree/README.md

 - Traverse in any direction (up or down)
 - Flat JSON structure which is easy to `grok` and alter.
 - Straight-forward API for data structure
 - Takes the pain out of managing nested JSON
-- Fast!!!
+- Fast!!! (and can be improved!)

 ## Tree API